Generic Name: isosorbide dinitrate (eye-soe-SOR-bide dye-NYE-trate)

 Important safety information:

 - Isosorbide dinitrate may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+These effects may be worse if you take it with alcohol or certain medicines.
 Use isosorbide dinitrate with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Isosorbide dinitrate may cause dizziness, lightheadedness, or fainting; alcohol, hot weather, exercise, or fever may increase these effects.
 To prevent them, sit up or stand slowly, especially in the morning.
 Sit or lie down at the first sign of any of these effects.